 Another thing that is important to take into account with CMI mortgages is their loan-to-value (LTV) ratios.

 LTVs represent the ratio between how much you are putting down towards the house (your down payment) and your mortgage/borrowing amount.
 For instance, putting down $25,000 for a home worth $500,000 means that your LTV is 95%, which is considered to be too high even for CMIs.

 The lower the LTV ratio (i.e., the more you can finance before getting a mortgage), the better.
 In most cases, CMIs aim for LTV ratios below 75%.

 MICs are only flow-through investment vehicles and must legally distribute 100% of their net income to shareholders.

 In order to make money, mortgage investment corporations invest in mortgages (as well as real estate) themselves and also usually have different corporate arms in their business that have various product offerings related to the real estate market.

-Their main goal is to bring clients, whether they are investors or borrowers, into their business.
+Their main goal is to bring clients into their business, whether they are investors or borrowers.